-The concept of green planning, the building incorporates and integrates a variety of strategies during its planning, design, construction, and maintenance of building projects.
+In the concept of green planning, the building incorporates and integrates a variety of strategies during its planning, design, construction, and maintenance of building projects.

 Green building movements is infecting the result of contribution from architects and engineering in maintaining the ecological balance, thus a step forward by architects and engineers to work as an environmentalist.

 As regards the cost impacts in the design of a green building, the cost could be slightly higher than a conventional building.
-However green buildings, on accounts of their design features, consume less energy and less water vis-a-vis a conventional building.
+However green buildings, on account of their design features, consume less energy and less water vis-a-vis a conventional building.
 Thus this extra cost gets paid back in 3-5 years’ time.